invoke-ai/InvokeAI/docs/features/OUTPAINTING.md

    the border.

-4. When using the `inpaint-1.5` model, you may notice subtle changes to the area within the original image.
+4. When using the `inpaint-1.5` model, you may notice subtle changes to the area outside the masked region.
 This is because the model performs an encoding/decoding on the image as a whole.
 This does not occur with the standard model.